awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 ### OnDecrypt

-This interface takes [decryption materials](structures.md#decryption-materials) and a list of [encrypted data keys](structures.md#encrypted-data-key) as input and MAY modify it with the following behavior:
+This interface MUST take [decryption materials](structures.md#decryption-materials) and a list of [encrypted data keys](structures.md#encrypted-data-key) as input.
+It MUST modify it with the following behavior:

 - [Decrypt data key](#decrypt-data-key)